sergev/blang/README.md

 A modern B programming language compiler written in Go with LLVM IR backend.

+The [B programming language](https://en.wikipedia.org/wiki/B_(programming_language)) was developed by Ken Thompson and Dennis Ritchie at Bell Labs in 1969 as the predecessor to C.

 **Status:** ✅ **Feature-Complete** • 153 tests passing • 80.0% coverage

 ## Quick Start